photo credit: Kristin Teig

 For nearly a decade, Jody has researched monasteries and sacred spaces across four continents, visiting 30+ locations from Zen Buddhist temples in Japan, gurudwaras in India, and Tibetan Buddhist temples in the Himalayas, to Sufi zawiyas in Morocco, Benedictine monasteries in Ireland, and Cistercian abbeys in Spain.
 This work forms the foundation of her most recent books, Elysian Kitchens and Eat Like a Monk, as well as her workshops and programming through Story Feast Collective.
 She consults on cookbook writing and recently released The Monastery Method, 30 Days of Ancient Practices for Modern Living.

 She is from Minnesota and has lived in Europe for six years.
-She has two cats but once she relocates this summer to her forever home in Scotland, where she will spend her free time hosting dinner parties, reading, hiking, scuba diving, and kayaking, she plans to adopt a rescue collie.
+She has two cats, Lucy and Rufus, but once she relocates this fall to her forever home in Scotland, where she will spend her free time hosting dinner parties, writing, reading, hiking, scuba diving, and kayaking, she plans to adopt a rescue collie.

 PRESS & MEDIA FEATURES